skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 #define LED_PIN GPIO2 // same with the pin
 ```

 Create a 32bit unsigned int to hold a millisecond value that will count from system startup, about 49 days worth of counting before resetting.
-It's important to set this as voltaile as it will be modified by sus_tick_handler(), not inside main().
+It's important to set this as voltaile as it will be modified by sys_tick_handler(), not inside main().
 Without volatile declaration the compiler might opimise out reads/writes thinking the value is unused:

 ```c
 static volatile uint32_t system_millis = 0;
 ```

-Write a small handler for the interups from systick to increment the system_millis value:
+Write a small handler for the interupts from systick to increment the system_millis value:

 ```c
 void sys_tick_handler(void){